Dr Bertram Logo

 Eyebrow transplant healing and growth stages

-• Gentle cleaning: Mild cleanser applied with cup or spray.
-Pat dry.
+• Cleansing: Gentle cleansing with a mild cleanser applied with a cup or spray.
+Pat dry – do not rub.

-• Ointment application: Thin layer of moisturizing ointment as directed.
+• Ointment: Apply a thin layer of moisturizing ointment as directed.

-• Activity restrictions: Avoid strenuous exercise, heavy lifting, and bending over.
+• Activity: Avoid touching the area, strenuous exercise, heavy lifting, and bending over.

 Weeks 2–4

 • Crust shedding: Small scabs may flake off naturally.
-Avoid picking.
+Do not pick – allow them to fall off on their own.

-• Resuming activity: Light, non-sweaty activities may be permitted.
+• Activity: Light, non-sweaty activities may be permitted.

 • Initial trimming: After healing, long hairs may be gently trimmed with blunt-tip scissors.

-• Months 3–4: New permanent hair begins to emerge.
+• Growth visible: New permanent hair begins to emerge and visible growth becomes evident.

 Lifestyle Considerations